Repaying Aid if I Stop Going to Class (R2T4 Policy)

 Return of Title IV Refund Policy

 Federal student aid regulations require the Financial Aid Office to calculate an amount of money the student may be required to return that they received in Federal Title IV and Campus-Based Aid (Pell Grant, SEOG, Stafford Loans).
-Students must repay financial aid funds should they completely withdraw from all classes, drop out, are dismissed, or leave the University prior to completing more than 60% of the semester.
+Students must repay financial aid funds should they completely withdraw from all classes, drop out, are dismissed, or leave the university prior to completing more than 60% of the semester.
 Federal Title IV financial aid and all other aid are viewed as 100% earned after that point in time.
-The withdrawal date is defined as the actual date the student began the institution’s withdrawal process, the student’s last date of recorded attendance, or the midpoint of the quarter/semester for a student who leaves without notifying the institution.
+The withdrawal date is defined as the actual date the student began the institution’s withdrawal process, or the student’s last date of recorded attendance for a student who leaves without notifying the institution.
 The Federal Title IV programs covered under this policy include Federal Pell Grant, Federal SEOG, Federal Stafford Loans, and Federal PLUS Loan (Graduate Student or Parent).

-The University of the District of Columbia (UDC) and the student share the responsibility for returning Title IV aid.
+The University of the District of Columbia (UDC) is responsible for returning all Title IV aid.
 The school returns “unearned” Title IV funds that have been paid to the school to cover the student’s institutional charges received from Title IV grant and/or loan programs.
-If the student owes funds back to the Title IV programs, the institution will advise the student.
-The student has 45 days from the date of notification from the institution to take action on the overpayment.
-If the student’s portion of unearned Title IV funds included a federal grant, the student has to pay no more than 50% of the initial amount that the student is responsible for returning.
+When the student’s funds are returned back to the Title IV programs, the student will receive notification.
+The University has 45 days from the date of notification of withdrawal to return all Title IV aid.
 Immediate repaying of the unearned loan amount is not required because the student repays the loan to the lender according to the terms or conditions in the promissory note.
 The institution will advise the lender of the student’s withdrawal within 30 days of determining the student withdrew.

 No additional disbursements may be made to the student for the enrollment period.
 If the student does not repay the amount owed to the Title IV programs or does not make satisfactory payment arrangements with the U.S. Department of Education, UDC may report to the National Student Loan Data System (NSLDS) that the student received an overpayment.
 The student loses eligibility for further Title IV aid until resolved.